reactjs/react.dev/src/content/reference/react/Suspense.md

 </Sandpack>

-When you pressed the button, the `Router` component rendered `ArtistPage` instead of `IndexPage`.
-A component inside `ArtistPage` suspended, so the closest Suspense boundary started showing the fallback.
+When you pressed the button, the `Router` Component rendered `ArtistPage` instead of `IndexPage`.
+A Component inside `ArtistPage` suspended, so the closest Suspense boundary started showing the fallback.
 The closest Suspense boundary was near the root, so the whole site layout got replaced by `BigSpinner`.

 To prevent this, you can mark the navigation state update as a *Transition* with [`startTransition`:](/reference/react/startTransition)